atom-ide-community/babel-plugin-transform-not-strict/README.md

 Remove 'use strict' if the file is 'not strict'

 Most of the bundlers and transpilers such as babel add `'use strict'` to the above of your file.
 This plugin will remove them if you add `'not strict'` to that file.
+You can also use this plugin to remove `'use strict'` from all the files

 ## Installation
 ```